-A ribosome is the cellular machine that produces protein.
+A ribosome is a cellular machine that produces protein.
 It has two primary functional units, or subunits, known as the large subunit and the small subunit.
 Eukaryotic ribosomes are referred to as 80S ribosomes.
 The large subunit is called the 60S ribosome and the small subunit is the 40S ribosome.
 In prokaryotic 70S ribosomes, the larger subunit is 50S and the smaller subunit is 30S.

 Smaller ribosomal subunits require transfer RNAs (tRNAs), which are vital for the initiation of translation.
 The tRNAs are able to bind the smaller ribosomal subunits with the assistance of initiation factors.
 They are very specific and are rejected if they do not encode for the desired amino acid.